euroscipy/www.euroscipy.org/content/pages/2019/faq.md

 Sprints will be open 9:00 - 18:00 (tbc.).

-#### Visa - I need a visa to go to Germany.
+#### Visa - I need a visa to go to the conference location.
 Could you please write me an invitation letter?

 If you require an invitation letter please fill in [this form](https://docs.google.com/forms/d/1FOh5wVGntsDsPHiBM2Tto23BnKE6PAiGVg7JSdo1uf0/edit) and the letter will be provided to you by email.